TrelisResearch/arc-agi-2025/o3-tools/README.md

 ## Features

 - Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini or o4-mini)
-- Support for code interpreter tools via function calling
+- Support for reasoning models (o3, o4, o1)
+- Multi-turn execution with training examples feedback
 - Comprehensive scoring including pixel accuracy and binary correctness
 - Budget tracking with token usage and cost estimation
 - Detailed logging of all runs for analysis
 - Support for different datasets and task subsets

-> **Note:** In testing, o3 looped (with tools enabled) does not solve any of the longest ARC-AGI problems (tested on 5).
+> **Note:** In testing, o3 looped does not solve any of the longest ARC-AGI problems (tested on 5).
 Shortest and medium tasks are solved much more reliably.

 ## Setup